fanxiule/move_panda/README.md

   - Change the maximum joint velocity to number specified in ``double factor``

             void setMaxVelScalingFactor(double factor)

+  - Change the planner for MoveIt! to the one specified by ``std::string planner``

+            void setPlanner(std::string planner);

   - Open the gripper completely

             void openGripper(bool step = true, bool execute = false)